stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 them draw near.
 Thick and majestic they sailed, slowly and deliberately onward; ranging themselves round the peak high above the watchers, and hiding the moon and the summit from view.
 For a long hour the watchers gazed, whilst the vapours swirled and the screen of clouds grew thicker and more restless.
-Barzai was wise in the lore of earth&rsquo;s gods, and listened hard for certain sounds, but Atal felt the chill of the vapours and the awe of the night, and feared much.
+Barzai was wise in the lore of earth's gods, and listened hard for certain sounds, but Atal felt the chill of the vapours and the awe of the night, and feared much.
 And when Barzai began to climb higher and beckon eagerly, it was long before Atal would follow.